oxfist/night-owl.nvim/README.md

 vim.cmd.colorscheme("night-owl")
 ```

-To enable `night-owl` for Lualine, simply set the theme like this in your
+To enable `night-owl` for `lualine.nvim`, simply set the theme like this in your
 settings 👇:

 ```lua